yeincrystal/yeincrystal/README.md

 - 👀 I’m interested in applying technology to business.
 - 🌱 I’m currently learning deep learning and marketing algorithms.
 - 💞️ I’m looking to collaborate on deep learning projects!
-- 📫 How to reach me via email (yeincrystal@gmail.com)

 <!---
 yeincrystal/yeincrystal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.